Tanz0rz/haxe-fmod/README.md

 ## <a name="features"></a>Features
 - FMOD in Haxe!
-- FMOD Studio Live Update (Windows only)
+- FMOD Studio [Live Update](http://tanneris.me/FMOD-Live-Update) (Windows only)
-- FMOD Studio script to automatically generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings
+- Auto-updated constants file for all FMOD Studio bank events [using code generation](https://tanneris.me/haxe-fmod-scripts)

 ## <a name="how-to-use-this-library"></a>How to Use This Library